GoogleChrome/chromium-dashboard/README.md

 **Notes**

 - Locally, the /feature list pulls from prod (https://www.chromestatus.com/features.json).
 Opening one of the features will 404 because the entry is not actually in the local db.
-If you want to test local entries, [`templates/features.html`](https://github.com/GoogleChrome/chromium-dashboard/blob/master/templates/features.html#L138-L139) to pull locally and add some db entries by signing in to the app (bottom link).
+If you want to test local entries, modify [`templates/features.html`](https://github.com/GoogleChrome/chromium-dashboard/blob/master/templates/features.html#L138-L139) to pull locally and add some db entries by signing in to the app (bottom link).
 Make sure to check the "sign in as admin" box when doing so.

 ### Deploying